ArchitectusInanis/ArchitectusInanis/README.md

 **ShadowStrikeOS** is not a standard hacking distribution.
 It's a highly optimized environment that integrates several advanced capabilities:

-* **AI-Driven Tooling**: Features an autonomous AI, codenamed "Hyper-Lethal Vector Project," for advanced security tasks.
+* **AI-Driven Tooling**: Features an autonomous AI, codenamed "Hyper-Lethal Vector" for advanced security tasks.

 * **AI Mentorship**: Includes an AI-powered assistant, "Operator-Zero" to guide and streamline complex operations.